Understanding USB-C

 When shopping for docks or hubs:

-• Prefer USB4 or Thunderbolt 4 branded docks or hubs since they’ll have the best feature set and performance.
+• Prefer Thunderbolt 4 or Thunderbolt 5 branded docks or hubs since they’ll have the best feature set and performance.

-• Accept Thunderbolt 3 docks or hubs as long as you don’t want or need to connect a wide variety of USB-C devices downstream of the dock or hub.
+• Accept Thunderbolt 3 docks or hubs as long as you don’t want or need to connect a wide variety or large number of USB-C devices downstream of the dock or hub.

 • Accept other USB-C docks or hubs as long as you’re not using them for performance-critical applications.